COVID-19 Vaccine and Boosters

+NYU requires at least one booster in addition to the primary series of vaccinations.
 The deadline for receiving your booster shot depends on which vaccine you received for your primary series.

 - Individuals who received a one-dose primary series (i.e. Johnson & Johnson’s Janssen) two or more months prior are required to receive a booster.